Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 #### Chat

-As of today, they took the place of mailing lists condemning them to oblivion.
+These days, they took the place of mailing lists condemning them to oblivion.
 Especially the new generations find very uncomfortable to write long messages, considering the fact they very often  use a smartphone in place of a computer.
 Sometimes however they behave silly, for example when they ask what a link is about without even opening it.
 There is no way around that, the only thing we can do is welcome them in the community as fast as we can, so that they may learn its rules.
 Rules may be boring to write down, but are indeed important.
 We need to explain them and enforce them as mandatory to avoid spam and people abandoning the channel for it's impossible to catch up with it.
 It may be scary to some people to receive many notifications of unread messages from a very crowded community channel.